dportik/Alignment_Refiner/README.md

 - Trims out all sequences above missing data threshold and creates new phylip files and a log file to 'Output_Refinement/' directory.
 The log file records missing data levels for the sequences that are removed per alignment.
 You should look at this, sometimes sequences have extremely high missing data levels (99%).
+Missing data calculated from gaps, N's, and ?'s.

 c.
 For alignments above a missing data threshold (ex. >15% missing data), trim the alignments again.
 - Uses trimal to do this with -gappyout -keepseqs options on.
 Creates new phylip files and